Talcum Powder Lawsuit Attorneys

 Contact a Talcum Powder Attorney Today

-If you or your loved one have been diagnosed with ovarian cancer, another kind of cancer, or a serious illness stemming from the use of talcum powder, you could be entitled to compensation for the harm you’ve suffered.
+If you or your loved one have been diagnosed with ovarian cancer stemming from the use of talcum powder, you could be entitled to compensation for the harm you’ve suffered.

 Spiros Law, P.C. will work tirelessly to bring Johnson & Johnson to justice.
 Call (815) 929-9292 or contact us online to set up a free consultation.
 In the last ten years, we have recovered $100 million in money damages for our personal injury clients.